Peter Arnt Nielsen

 1824 Frederiksberg C

-Advocate Peter Arnt Nielsen is admitted to practice law by the Ministry of Justi-ce, and member of the Danish Bar and Law Society.
+Advocate Peter Arnt Nielsen is admitted to practice law by the Ministry of Justi-ce, and a member of the Danish Bar and Law Society.
+He is court mediator in the district of the High Court of Eastern Denmark.

 Advocates are subject to the Danish Bar and Law Society’s Authority and its dis-ciplinary system, the Code of Legal Ethics, and the Code of Conduct for Advo-cates (Art.
 126 of the Administration of Justice Act), see advokatsamfundet.dk.

-Peter Arnt Nielsen has a liability insurance and a guarantee as required by the Danish Bar and Law Society.
-The insurance, which covers any legal practice, has been taken out with HDI Danmark, Indiakaj 6, 2100 Copenhagen Ø, police no. 1560 8657 4611 4002.
+As required by the Danish Bar and Law Society, advocate Peter Arnt Nielsen has a liability insurance and a guarantee covering any legal practice.
+It is with HDI Danmark, Indiakaj 6, 2100 Copenhagen Ø, police no. 1560 8657 4611 4002.

-The Standard Terms contains choice-of-law and choice-of-court clauses.
+Peter Arnt Nielsen's Standard Terms contains choice-of-law and arbitration clau-ses.

-Unless agreed otherwise in writing, the Standard Terms apply.
+Unless agreed otherwise in writing, these Standard Terms apply.

 Advocate Peter Arnt Nielsen (pan) is subject to professional secrecy.
 Any infor-mation from or regarding clients is treated as confidential.